Savitri and Satyavan

-Savitri and Satyavan, also called Sāvitrī-Upākhyāna and Pativrata-mahatmya Parva, is an episode from the Indian epic Mahabharata, appearing in the Vana Parva (The Book of the Forest).
+Savitri and Satyavan, also called Sāvitrī-Upākhyāna, is an episode from the Indian epic Mahabharata, appearing in the Vana Parva (The Book of the Forest).
 It tells the story of Princess Savitri, who, through her intelligence and devotion, overcomes a divine prophecy foretelling her husband Satyavan's early death.
-This episode is a significant literary and religious text in Hindu tradition, emphasizing themes of destiny, free will, and pativrata dharma (conjugal fidelity of a woman).
+This episode is a significant literary and religious text in Hindu tradition, emphasizing themes of the power of speech, the tensions between dharma and moksha, and Vedic symbolism associated with the goddess Savitri and the Gayatri Mantra.
+Scholars dispute whether the story emphasizes marital fidelity or personal autonomy.
+Scholars have additionally compared it to several stories from other cultures, such as of Alcestis, Orpheus and Eurydice, and Laodamia and Protesilaus.

+This story has been adapted many times.
+The most famous is an English-language epic poem by Sri Aurobindo, Savitri: A Legend and a Symbol, which uses the story to expound on his philosophy of Integral Yoga.
+Other notable works include an opera by Gustav Holst, several adaptations in works of literature, and dozens of films.
+Additionally, Hindus commemorate the story of Savitri through the festivals of Savitri Vrata and Karadaiyan Nonbu.

 Content

 Background

 The Mahabharata, a vast work of over 100,000 double verses, contains numerous side episodes, some of which are nested within one another, in addition to the main story, which narrates the battle between the Pandavas and Kauravas, two related princely families.
-The episode of Savitri and Satyavan, known in Sanskrit as Savitri Upakhyana or Pativrata Mahatmya Parva, appears as an embedded narrative within the Vana Parva, the third of the epic's eighteen books.
+The episode of Savitri and Satyavan, known in Sanskrit as Savitri Upakhyana, appears as an embedded narrative within the Vana Parva, the third of the epic's eighteen books.
 Savitri Upakhyana, which spans sections 277 to 283 of Vana Parva, follows Ramopakhyana (episode of Rama).

-In the main narrative, Yudhishthira, the eldest of the five Pandava brothers, loses his kingdom to the Kauravas in a rigged game of dice and is forced into exile in the forest for twelve years along with his brothers and wife, Draupadi.
-During their exile, Draupadi is abducted by Jayadratha, a Kaurava ally, but remains steadfast in her devotion to her husbands, even when offered queenship.
+In the main narrative, Yudhishthira, the eldest of the five Pandava brothers, loses his kingdom to the Kauravas in a rigged game of dice and is forced into exile in the forest for twelve years along with his four brothers and Draupadi, the common wife of the five Pandava brothers.
+During their exile, Draupadi is abducted by Jayadratha, a Kaurava ally, but remains steadfast in her devotion to her five husbands, even when offered queenship.
 Following this event, Yudhishthira asks the sage Markandeya whether any woman has ever displayed devotion equal to Draupadi’s.
 In response, Markandeya narrates the tale of Savitri and concludes that Draupadi, like Savitri, will bring fortune to the Pandavas.